tsackton/taelgar/People/Sembarans/Odo Cordwaner.md

 >Based in: Cleenseau, [[Sembara]]
 >Location (updated October 21, 1719): Taviose, [[Cleenseau]]

-The sergeant of the [[Cleenseau Garrison of the Army of the West|Bridge Patrol]] and a loyal solider.
+The sergeant of the [[Army Garrison of Cleenseau|Bridge Patrol]] and a loyal solider.